 When considering the best website builders for SEO, several key factors play a significant role.
 Here’s an overview of popular website builders and how they stack up in terms of SEO:

 WordPress is highly regarded for its SEO capabilities, primarily because of its flexibility and extensive plugin ecosystem.
-Plugins like Yoast SEO or All in One SEO Pack can significantly enhance your control over SEO elements like meta tags, sitemaps, and keyword optimisation.
+Plugins like Yoast SEO, Rank Math and the All in One SEO Pack can significantly enhance your control over SEO elements like meta tags, sitemaps, and keyword optimisation.

 WordPress also allows for flexible URL structures, image alt attributes, and rich snippets, which are beneficial for SEO.